Commercial Food Establishments

 specifically exempted in the rules.
 For information about PDA requirements

-under FSMA rules, visit the Food Safety Modernization Act page.
+under FSMA rules, select FSMA tab from the Food Safety Home Page.
+You can also access the page directly here at: Food Safety Modernization Act page.

 food establishments registered with PDA are subject to registration fee of $35